unchartedsoftware/aperture-tiles/docs/src/docs/development/how-to/tile-client/readme.md

 map.add( clientLayer );
 ```

-## <a name="deployment"></a> Deployment ##

-Once you have finished configuring the map and layer properties, copy the *new-project/* folder to your Apache Tomcat or Jetty server.

-Access the *new-project/* directory on the server from any web browser to to view your custom Aperture Tiles visual analytic.

 ## Next Steps ##

 For details on using your Aperture Tiles visual analytic, see the [User Guide](../../../user-guide/) topic.